obenland/wp-last-login/readme.txt

 == Changelog ==

+= 5 =
+* Improved uninstall routine (no longer queries all users).
+* Updated utility class.
+* Tested with WordPress 6.1.

 = 4 =
 * Improved date display to account for the timezone of the site.
 Props @knutsp.